dcruzp/dls-endpoint/PBI_PTO.md

 - `requested`
 - `cancelled`

-The database must by filled with this data, And The table Type generic will by filled with the data on the table belove:
+The database must by filled with the data that appear below, Type generic will by filled with the data:

 |TypeGenericId                       |EntityMetadataId                    |Code        |Name                |
 |------------------------------------|------------------------------------|------------|--------------------|